almachelouche/middleman/content/email/AU/eNews/013/2-3 & 3-4years .md

 color='lightblue'

     title = '''Stories of Survival'''
-	copy = '''We’re proud to announce that we have partnered up with the National Breast Cancer Foundation to support their life-changing research.
+	copy = '''We're proud to announce that we have partnered up with the National Breast Cancer Foundation to support their life-changing research.
 We also spoke with inspiring women about their breast cancer experiences.''' cta1_url = '''https://www.facebook.com/FordAustralia/videos/vb.126096123746/10156683020833747/?type=2&theater'''
 	cta1_link_name = '''SBCR'''
 	cta1_icon = '''play'''